Eugenio7779/rsschool-2019Q1-cv/cv.md

 ### Summary

-The graduated developer with a strong technical background and two years of commercial experience.
-During this time I had a few interesting projects which were completed successfully.
-I am a motivated and clearly-thinking employee who likes challenges and complex tasks.
-I am sure if I have an opportunity I will be useful employee for the company.
+For many years working as a managing partner, I have learned how to work in a team and help my employees when necessary.
+I am sure that I can become a valuable addition to your team and successfully participate in the development of the Front-end.

 ### Skills

-* JavaScript
-* Java SE
 * Html
 * Css
+* JavaScript
 * Git
+* Java SE

 ### Working Experience

+*04.2015 - 11.2018*, **OOO "BDC ELECTRONIC"**<br>
+Position: Managing partner<br>
+Responsibilities:
+* Сontrol and supervision of all business operations of the enterprise
+* Setting tasks for employees and monitoring performance
+* Signing new customer contracts
-*09.2014 - 10.2018*, **OOO "BDC PRINT"**<br>
+*03.2014 - 04.2015*, **OOO "BDC ELECTRONIC"**<br>
 Position: Sales-manager<br>
 Responsibilities:
 * Sale services and search for clients.